What different leases are there?

 Extending your lease

 If you own a 99-year lease, the Council will normally allow you to extend the term of your lease.
-If you want to know more about this, then you should contact the Housing Department, and they will provide you with the information you require.

 Please provide your full name, the address and post code of the leasehold property concerned, your address (if different) and your service charge account reference to help us identify you as the leaseholder concerned.